nkueng/SparseSuit/README.md

-# Sparsesuit
+# SparseSuit
-All code behind my MSc Thesis about reducing the number of sensors in an inertial motion capture suit.
+All code behind my Master's thesis about reducing the number of sensors in an inertial motion capture suit.

 <p float="left">
   <img src="/7.gif" width="300" />